|Nutritional Guidelines (per serving)|

 Next, saute carrots in the pan, adding more olive oil if necessary.
 Cook until carrots are a bright orange and just slightly cooked through.
 Remove from pan.

-In a medium stock pot add chicken stock and if you prefer, chicken base (optional).
+In a medium stock pot, add chicken stock along with optional chicken base if using.

 In a small bowl, gently mix egg.